Cyclophosphamide for Rheumatoid Arthritis

 Cyclophosphamide is an immunosuppressive medicine, which means that it decreases the effects of your body's immune system.
 By interrupting the immune process, cyclophosphamide reduces inflammation and slows joint damage caused by rheumatoid arthritis.
 Cyclophosphamide is a disease-modifying antirheumatic drug (DMARD), which means it controls the progression of the disease.
 DMARDs are also called slow-acting antirheumatic drugs (SAARDs).

 Cyclophosphamide has been found to be effective in treating serious complications of rheumatoid arthritis such as vasculitis.
 Because of its serious side effects, cyclophosphamide is most often reserved for use in people with severe rheumatoid arthritis that has not responded to other treatments.1

 Side effects of cyclophosphamide are common and can include:

 Severe reactions can include:

 Because cyclophosphamide decreases the activity of your body's natural immune system, fever and chills are considered serious side effects that should be reported to your doctor immediately.

-If you take cyclophosphamide, you may have a slightly greater chance of getting cancer in your lifetime.
+If you take cyclophosphamide, you may have a slightly greater chance of getting cancer.
 This risk is small.
 But your doctor may check for cancer more often than if you did not take cyclophosphamide.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)